About

 1. SHOWS — My latest work Agapi & Other Kinds of Love is a Hip-hop theatre show based on the Ancient Greek words for love.
 I also tour as a solo artist to theatres, festivals and poetry slams.

 4. EDUCATION VISITS — For almost 20 years I have visited schools, universities and education centres to perform and run poetry workshops for young people.
+This where I am able to impact society for the better — amplifying the voices of young poets across the planet.

-5. BOOKS — I have released two collections of poetry: The Future Ancients and Antidote, and one verse novel: Agapi & Other Kinds of Love.
+5. BOOKS— I have released two collections of poetry: The Future Ancients and Antidote, and one verse novel: Agapi & Other Kinds of Love.
 And although I see myself as a keeper of oral traditions, I know holding a book of poetry in the hand is a feeling like no other.
 So books are important to me.

 6. MUSIC — I have released two albums: Please Resist Me, and EXIT as well as multiple singles and collaborations.
 Some collaborative highlights include a song called Forgive with Trevor Hall, The Light featuring Omar Musa, and working with composer James Humberstone on the score for Agapi & other Kinds of Love.